 Two suitably qualified members of the Institute’s Professional

 Affairs Board (PAB) will assess your application.
 They might ask you to

-submit additional information if there are any areas which need
+submit additional information if they feel there are any areas that need

 In order for your application to have the best chance of success,